 When selling shareholders prioritize cash at closing, and soon-to-be ESOP companies can reasonably sustain additional leverage, mezzanine debt options are considered.
 These loans are offered by private credit funds and other specialty lenders.
 Mezzanine financing is subordinate to senior debt and is commonly securitized by a company’s future cash flows and a second lien on company assets.

 While mezzanine debt can enhance a seller's up-front liquidity, the financing may create a greater risk for a plan’s sponsor.
 Higher interest rates, up-front fees and prepayment penalties (relative to senior debt) increase the cost of the mezzanine financing.

-Prior to finalizing the $10 million employee stock ownership plan transaction, the company secures a $5 million loan from a senior bank lender.
+Prior to finalizing the $10 million transaction, the company secures a $5 million senior bank loan from an ESOP lender.
 The sponsor also finalizes a $5 million seller note.